eriklarson12/House-Price-Prediction-in-Southern-California/README.md

 1. **Silhouette Score:** Evaluates clustering quality by measuring how similar each data point is to its own cluster compared to other clusters.
 Higher scores indicate well-separated, distinct clusters.

-2. **Explained Variance Ratio (for PCA):** Quantifies how much of the dataset’s total variance is captured by the selected principal components, helping assess the effectiveness of dimensionality reduction.
+2. **Explained Variance Ratio (for PCA):** Quantifies how much of the dataset’s total variance is captured by the selected principal components, helping assess dimensionality reduction effectiveness.

 ### Project Goals